equinor/fmu-dataio/docs/src/getting_started.md

 --                       ert-casepath    sumo-flag
 WF_CREATE_CASE_METADATA   casepath        "--sumo"

--- This workflow is intended to be ran as a HOOK workflow.
+-- This workflow is intended to run as a HOOK workflow.

 -- Arguments:
 -- casepath (Path): Absolute path to root of the case, typically <SCRATCH>/<USER>/<CASE_DIR>